Gram for gram, turkey offers more protein than most other meats.

 These birds are generally domesticated and farmed for their meat.

 Since turkey is low in myoglobin (a protein that gives red meat its color), it is classed as “white meat”.

 People consume turkey throughout the year, with turkey breast and sliced turkey being popular sandwich/salad meats.

 However, most people only prepare a whole turkey for significant cultural occasions such as Christmas and Thanksgiving dinner.

-Regarding the taste, turkey is similar to chicken, but it has a stronger flavor and a drier texture.
+Also, turkey is similar to chicken, both nutritionally and in terms of taste, but it has a stronger flavor and a drier texture.

 Depending on the cut of turkey, the nutritional values can slightly change.